DrakeOne/DeltaruneSaveConverter/README.md

 This program is a work in progress and may not work in all situations - this has only been tested converting 1 file from the Nintendo Switch version of DELTARUNE to the PC version and back.

+## Web Version

+A web-based version of this converter is now available!
+Access it by opening `web-converter.html` in your browser or visit the hosted version (if available).
+The web version offers:

+- 🌐 Works entirely in your browser - no installation needed
+- 📱 Compatible with all devices (PC, mobile, tablet)
+- 🔄 Same conversion functionality as the desktop version
+- 🎯 Drag & drop interface
+- 📊 Real-time conversion logs
+- 🔒 Privacy - all processing happens locally in your browser

 ## Usage

+### Desktop Version

 Requires [.NET 5.0 Runtime](https://dotnet.microsoft.com/download) (or later...?) installed.